Catherine-99/cat-weather-app/README.md

 # Cat Weather Widget
+This is a personal project I created to experiment with packaging an app using Electron.

-A cute little weather widget with an animated cat that changes its outfit based on real-time weather conditions.
+It’s a cute little weather widget with an animated cat that changes its outfit based on real-time weather conditions.

 <img width="200" alt="Screenshot 2025-06-08 at 20 51 00" src="https://github.com/user-attachments/assets/fa486b0f-e9ff-4f57-b3a6-86f1dbf435c9" />